kpilszak/search-for-letters/README.md

 To run this project, open

 ## Sources
 This project was created as an exercise from Paul Barry book "Head First.
-Python".
+Python"